Easy Eggplant Parmesan

-I’ve been making this baked eggplant parmesan recipe for many years.
+I’ve been making this easy eggplant parmesan recipe for many years.
 It’s crispy, cheesy and incredibly delicious.
-Baked to perfection, this is one of those recipes that your entire family will enjoy.
+Baked to perfection, this is one recipe that your entire family will enjoy.
 It’ truly comfort food at its finest.

-This recipe has a few steps that can take some time, so be sure to give yourself about two hours to complete this dish.
+This eggplant parmesan recipe has a few steps that can take some time, so be sure to give yourself about two hours to complete this dish.
 While it is slightly labor intensive, it is totally worth it.
-Once you bite into the perfectly crispy, cheesy eggplant, topped with delicious red sauce, you’ll be so glad you made this recipe.
+Once you bite into the perfectly crispy, cheesy eggplant, topped with delicious marinara sauce and cheese, you’ll be so glad you made this recipe.
+Serve this eggplant parmesan with a side salad and some fresh baked Italian bread.

 Eggplant / Sauce: